 My journey through the world of programming languages began in 1987 with the blinking cursor on a black-and-white computer screen of an Atari ST 1040 computer.
 After a few hours of playing with the GFA BASIC interpreter, I was hooked.
 The graphical capabilities of the Atari computer made it possible to program Mandelbrot fractals, the Towers of Hanoi, the Breakout game, and all those things which newbie programmers like to entertain themselves with.

 Quite a few of these programs looked peculiarly similar to what people programmed ten years later when the first Java applets appeared.
 But I am getting ahead of myself.
 Back in 1987, BASIC was the beginner language.
 The GFA BASIC dialect was considered quite modern at the time, since it didn’t have line numbers and it was a full featured procedural language, at least in principle.
 Yet, it was still a toy.
-After about six months I felt like writing more ambitious projects and I realised that I had outgrown BASIC.
+After about six months I moved to more ambitious projects and I realised that I had outgrown BASIC.
 Someone gave me a copy of a C-compiler, so I started learning the C-language.

 This was a good decision as it turned out later, because I was able to use C throughout the first five years of my career.
 I found Kernighan-Ritchie style C to be conceptually very close to the GFA BASIC I had started with except for pointers, which were completely new.
 The study of C led me to Unix.
 I began writing clones of Unix tools and utilities for my own use.
 This was the late 80s before the GNU and Linux phenomena appeared.